-The authors are grateful to Simeon Bird and Mojahed Parsimood for their helpful comments and guidances.
-JA would like to thank Collin D. Capano, Sumit Kumar, and Alexander H. Nitz for answering his questions about PyCBC.
-This research was supported by Sharif University of Technologys Office of Vice President for Research under Grant No. G950214.
-This work was supported by the Max Planck Gesellschaft and we thank the Atlas cluster computing team at AEI Hanover.
-This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (https://gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+The authors are grateful to Simeon Bird, Niayesh Afshordi and Mojahed Parsimood for their helpful comments and guidances.
+J. A. thanks Collin D. Capano, Sumit Kumar, and Alexander H. Nitz for answering his questions about PyCBC.
+Also we thank anonymous referee for useful comments improving this paper.
+This research was supported by Sharif University of Technology's Office of Vice President for Research under Grant No. G950214.
+This work was supported by the Max Planck Gesellschaft, and we thank the Atlas cluster computing team at AEI Hanover.
+This research has made use of data, software, and/or web tools obtained from the Gravitational Wave Open Science Center (https://gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, and the Virgo Collaboration.
 LIGO is funded by the U.S. National Science Foundation.
-Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
-Furthermore, we acknowledge using the transfer function code of D. Eisenstein and W. Hu \cite{Hu}.
+Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN), and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
+Furthermore, we acknowledge using the transfer function code of Eisenstein and Hu \cite{Hu}.